dylan-k/MyVale/README.md

 - [x] add readability rules
 - [x] check for headings in title case
 - [x] add a good example doc for testing
+- [ ] hyphen rules
+- [ ] rules for words that should not start a sentence

 __
 dk